Call 0330 880 3600 Calls may be monitored or recorded. Opening Times.

 Highest point: Maja e Korabit (2,764 m)

-Albania is a small but strikingly diverse Balkan nation, bordered by Greece, North Macedonia, Montenegro, and Kosovo, with Adriatic and Ionian coastlines.
-After decades of isolation, Albania has become an emerging travel destination, known for its dramatic mountain landscapes, pristine beaches, and a blend of Ottoman, Roman, and communist-era heritage.
+Albania is a small but remarkably diverse Balkan nation, bordered by Greece, North Macedonia, Montenegro, and Kosovo, with coastlines on both the Adriatic and Ionian Seas.
+After decades of isolation, it has opened up to tourism, offering a mix of dramatic mountains, pristine beaches, and a rich cultural heritage influenced by Ottoman, Roman, and communist-era history.
+Its growing popularity makes it one of Europe’s emerging travel hotspots.

-British nationals can enter Albania visa-free for stays of up to 90 days within a 180-day period.
+UK nationals can visit Albania without a visa for up to 90 days in a 180-day period.
 A valid passport is required for entry.
-Other nationalities should check with the Albanian Ministry of Foreign Affairs or the nearest embassy for current visa requirements.
+For longer stays or other visa categories, check with the Albanian Ministry of Foreign Affairs or the nearest embassy.

-The official currency is the Albanian lek (ALL).
-Card payments are increasingly accepted in major towns and tourist areas, but cash is still widely used, particularly in rural regions.
-ATMs are common in cities but less reliable in remote areas, so carrying some cash is recommended.
+The Albanian lek (ALL) is the official currency.
+While card use is increasing in larger towns and tourist hubs, cash is still widely used, especially in rural areas.
+ATMs are common in cities but may not always work reliably in smaller destinations, so carrying some cash is advisable.